allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 ## Security Considerations

-Ephemeral DIDs (`did:cosmos:key` type) are generated based on a blockchain address, if access to the authoritative keys for an account are lost, the control of the DID and verifiable data issued by the DID is lost as well.
+Ephemeral DIDs (`did:cosmos:key` type) are generated based on a blockchain address.
+If access to the authoritative keys for an account are lost, the control of the DID and verifiable data issued by the DID is lost as well.

 ## Consequences